Henrygb/Weight_Lifting/index.md

 ```

-The following variables have been retained to training and predict `classe`:
+The following numeric variables have been retained to training and predict `classe`:

 ```r